mtconnect/cppagent/README.md

         *Default*: `info`

     * `output` - The output file or stream.
-If a file is specified specify
+If using a file, specify
-      as:
- "file <filename>". cout and cerr can be used to specify the
-      standard output and standard error streams. *Default*s to the same directory as the executable.
+      as: `"file <filename>"`. cout and cerr can be used to specify the standard output and standard error streams. *Default*s to the same directory as the executable.